The Stats Zone

 Saudi Arabia team news: No injuries

-At the time of writing, there does not appear to be any injury issues for the Saudi Arabians to contend with but that does not mean that Georgios Donis does not make any changes with the Greek likely to revert back to a back four, rather than the back three he went with against Spain.
+There does not appear to be any injury issues for the Saudi Arabians to contend with but that does not mean that Georgios Donis does not make any changes with the Greek likely to revert back to a back four, rather than the back three he went with against Spain.
+Hassan Tambakti has overcome a foot injury.

 Mohammed Abu Al Shamat, of Al Qadsiah, will be expected to come into the eleven for this one alongside Mohamed Kanno and Firas Al Buraikan.